Here you will find some suggested projects. For further information, contact the persons responsible for each project.

 Charge and spin transport in new 2D crystals

 Two dimensional crystals (2D) are a new class of materials which show special properties for their confined geometry.
 These crystals are like atomic planes pulled out of bulk crystals having layered structure (stacks of 2D crystals).
 Graphene, an atomically thin semi-metal is one such crystal that is widely studied and reported in the last decade.
-In addition, there are semiconducting crystals such as MoS2, WS2, Black Phosphorus which are promising for future transistors, insulating crystals such as h-BN, Fluorographene promising for substrates and tunnel barrier applications, and there are other crystals with exotic properties like topological insulators such as Bi2Se3, Bi2Te3 etc. The number of materials in 2D crystal library is increasing continuously, making the field a lot to be explored.
-In this project, going beyond the existing crystals, we will investigate the charge and spin transport in new/emerging 2D crystals that show long term promise for applications in nanoelectronic and spintronics.
+In addition, there are semiconducting crystals such as MoS2, WS2, Black Phosphorus which are promising for future transistors, insulating crystals such as h-BN, Fluorographene promising for substrates and tunnel barrier applications, and there are other crystals with exotic properties like topological insulators such as Bi2Se3, Bi2Te3 etc. The number of materials in the 2D crystal library is increasing continuously, making the field a lot to be explored.
+In this project, going beyond the existing crystals, we will investigate the charge and spin transport in new/emerging 2D crystals that show long term promise for applications in nanoelectronics and spintronics.

 Magnetic domain wall based devices